-The \textbf{microscopic description} of a system consists in modeling the system with evolution equations or \textbf{differential equations}, see Table \ref{tab:deq}, that directly describe the \textbf{fine-grained dynamics}, that is individual trajectories: e.g., the path of a Brownian particle or the scan path of an eye-tracked observer.
+The microscopic description of a system amounts to writing down the evolution equations or \textbf{differential equations} (see Box \ref{tab:deq}) that describe the fine-grained dynamics of individual trajectories: e.g., the path of a Brownian particle or the scan path of an eye-tracked observer.
 A simple form of such equations is the following:

 which we call the \textbf{Langevin equation}, in analogy with the well known equation that in statistical physics describes the time evolution of the velocity of a Brownian particle.
-In Eq. \ref{eq:Langevin} the drift term $a(x,t)$ represents the deterministic component of the process; the diffusive component $b(x,t) \xi(t)$ is the stochastic component, $\xi(t)$ being the ``noise'' sampled from some probability density, i.e. $\xi(t) \sim P(\xi)$ usually a zero-mean Normal distribution.
+In Eq. (\ref{eq:Langevin}) the drift term $a(x,t)$ represents the deterministic component of the process; the diffusive component $b(x,t) \xi(t)$ is the stochastic component, $\xi(t)$ being the ``noise'' sampled from some probability density, i.e. $\xi(t) \sim P(\xi)$, usually a zero-mean Normal distribution.